tomvanbraeckel/yamcs.github.com/yss.md

     The Outline view gives a hierarchical breakdown of all the widgets within the currently active editor tab.
 It is useful for finding back widgets.
 Widgets that were named will be easily identifiable.

 4. Toolbar
-    The toolbar offers a set of controls.
+    The toolbar offers context-sensitive controls.
 This includes general *Save* functionality, as well as handy features like grid toggling or space distribution among different widgets.

 5. Properties
     This view shows the properties of widgets (or of the display itself).
 Notable properties include the `PV Name` which allows you to connect a widget with a specific Yamcs parameter (with autocompletion support).
 Other properties allow the display author to greatly tweak default widget behaviour.
 And in cases where the properties are not sufficient, we can always escape to more customization options using scripts and rules (there are properties for adding these as well).